Section 780: pipes and pipelines

 7. Survey Capture

-The survey will be held by the NSU I & C team.
+The survey will be held by the NVU I & C team.

-Valuation critical data will be entered onto a pipeline specific spreadsheet held by the NSU I & C team.
+Valuation critical data will be entered onto a pipeline specific spreadsheet held by the NVU I & C team.

 8. Valuation Approach